University Financial Model Overview

-The University of Virginia is embarking on an initiative to implement a new internal financial model that will assign and empower academic units with the benefit and responsibility of greater financial stewardship.
+The University of Virginia is implementing a new financial model that will assign and empower academic units with the benefit and responsibility of greater financial stewardship.
 The new budget model will provide improved transparency, predictability and flexibility for all stakeholders, enabling the University to more effectively and efficiently support the goals of the institution in delivering the highest quality education, research, public service and patient care.

 Background and Rationale